cyphercrit/eval-bot/README.md

 # Eval Bot

-A Discord bot designed to execute Python code snippets directly from Discord messages.
+A Discord bot designed to safely execute Python code snippets directly from Discord messages.
 This bot is primarily focused on providing an eval command that allows the bot owner to run arbitrary Python code and see the output in real-time.

 ## Features
 - **Eval Command**: Execute Python code snippets and get the output directly in Discord, with markdown support.